juji-io/docs/docs/script.md

 A script usually consists of the following sections:

-* [namespace declaration](#declare-namespace): declare the namespace of your chatbot and its dependencies.
+* [namespace declaration](#declare-namespace): declare the namespace of your chatbot and its dependencies;
-* [question definitions](#define-questions): define questions the chatbot will ask.
+* [question definitions](#define-questions): define questions the chatbot will ask;
-* [gui definitions](#define-questions): define gui forms the chatbot will use.
+* [gui definitions](#define-questions): define gui forms the chatbot will use;
-* [topic definitions](#define-topics): define topics the chatbot will use.
+* [topic definitions](#define-topics): define topics the chatbot will use;
 * [chat configuration](#configurate-chat): configurate the chatbot to your preferrence.

 ## Declare Namespace

 To start writing a script, you need to have a [namespace](reference.md#namespace) that the chatbot will live in.
 This namespace needs to be generated from the Juji system.
-The easiest way is to create an release and then use its namespace.
+The easiest way is to create an release and use its namespace.
 One way to find such namespace is through the [IDE](juji-ide.md#code-editor).
 For the purpose of this tutorial, we will use the imaginary `juji-doc-random0.eng1.juji.web1` namespace.

-Once you have your namespace, you can start your script by declaring your namespace:
+Once you have your namespace, you can start your script by declaring the namespace:
 ```clojure
 (ns juji-doc-random0.eng1.juji.web1
  (:require [other-namespace-1 :as alias1]